-The District will provide a five thousand dollar (\$5,000) per year, minus standard deductions, Teacher Ambassador supplement beginning July 01, 2024, and continuing through June 30, 2025.
-The supplement will be divided into equal amounts throughout the school year.
+The District will provide a five thousand dollar (\$5,000) per year, minus standard deductions, Teacher Ambassador supplement beginning July 2022 and continuing through June 30, 2023.
+The supplement will be divided in equal amounts throughout the school year.

-APPENDIX A8 - MOU - FY25 TEACHER AMBASSADOR PROGRAM (cont'd)
+APPENDIX A2 - TEACHER AMBASSADOR PROGRAM (cont'd)

-- 2. To be eligible for a Teacher Ambassador supplement, the employee must: - a.
+- To be eligible for a Teacher Ambassador supplement, the employee must: - a.
 Have at least three (3) years of teaching experience within the District; - b.
 Clinical Educator training; and - c.
-Have prior documented mentoring experience. - 3.
-It is preferred that candidates for the supplement have: - a.
+Have prior documented mentoring experience. - It is preferred that candidates for the supplement have: - a.
 An interest in instructional, school-based or district leadership opportunities; - b.
-Demonstrated characteristics such as collegiality, a focus on growth, equity and cultural responsiveness, trustworthiness, and attention to detail with the ability to provide constructive feedback and - c.
+Demonstrated characteristics such as collegiality, a focus on growth, equity and cultural responsiveness, trustworthiness, and attention to detail with the ability to provide constructive feedback; and - c.
 At least three years of effective or highly effective evaluations. - 4.
-The Teacher Ambassador will be required to perform tasks in addition to his/her regular instructional duties, including, but not limited to, the following: - a.
+The Teacher Ambassador will be required to perform tasks in addition to his/her regular instructional duties including, but not limited to, the following: - a.
 Attend professional learning sessions; - b.
-Participate in job fairs: - c.
-Collaborate with administration on teacher screening and interviews; - d.
-Lead welcome activities for new teachers: - e.
-Collaborate with administration and other employees to create an onboarding plan, to ensure instructional support, and to plan social activities for new teachers; - f.
-Help identify, train, and coordinate the work of new mentor teachers: - g.
-Provide agendas for mentor meetings with reflection: - h.
-Submit meeting sign-in sheets: - i.
-Provide monthly updates in the form of onboarding logs for new teachers and; - j.
-Maintain an interview log. - 5.
-The Parties understand that a limited number of the required activities may infrequently occur during elementary relief time, planning time, beyond the regular duty day and/or during non-contractual work days.
+Participate in job fairs; - Collaborate with administration on teacher screening and interviews; - d.
+Lead welcome activities for new teachers; - e.
+Collaborate with administration and other employees to create an onboarding plan, to ensure instructional support and to plan social activities for new teachers; - f.
+Help identify, train and coordinate the work of new mentor teachers; - g.
+Provide agendas for mentor meetings with reflection; - h.
+Submit meeting sign-in sheets; - i.
+Provide monthly updates in the form of onboarding logs for new teachers, and - Maintain an interview log. - 5.
+The Parties understand that a limited number of the required activities may infrequently occur during elementary relief time, planning time, beyond the regular duty day and/or during non contractual work days.
 The Teacher Ambassadors will not receive any additional compensation or compensatory time for these activities beyond that which is contained within this Agreement. - 6.
-The Parties also agree that any provisions of the Collective Bargaining Agreement in conflict with this Memorandum of Understanding are waived for the duration of this MOU, but only for those employees chosen us Teacher Ambassadors under this program.
-The Parties further agree to meet no less than four (4) times per year to discuss any successes or challenges of the program to ensure that it is implemented in a manner to safeguard the common goal of increasing recruitment and retention levels in the schools. - The Parties agree that this MOU will expire on June 30, 2025.
-Any further extensions may only be affected by mutual written agreement.
+The Parties also agree that any provisions of the Collective Bargaining Agreement in conflict with this Memorandum of Understanding are waived for the duration of this MOU, but only for those employees chosen as Teacher Ambassadors under this program.
+The Parties further agree to meet no less than four (4) times per year to discuss any successes or challenges of the program to ensure that it is implemented in a manner to safeguard the common goal of increasing recruitment and retention levels in the schools.

-APPENDIX A8 - MOU - FY25 TEACHER AMBASSADOR PROGRAM (cont'd)
+APPENDIX A2 - TEACHER AMBASSADOR PROGRAM (cont'd)